-Economic development efforts achieve the most when municipalities, counties, and other partners work together across jurisdictional borders.
+Economic development achieves the most when municipalities, counties, and other partners work together across jurisdictional borders.
 The region's communities collectively share in and build up our competitive advantages of a skilled workforce, extensive transportation infrastructure, and strong quality of life.
 Local governments, economic development entities, and others could improve outcomes, expand staff expertise and resources, and reduce costs by partnering on services like business expansion, retention, and attraction.
 Many jurisdictions with lower fiscal or staff capacity may need assistance for initial collaborations.
-CMAP, the region's counties, universities, and civic organizations can play a substantive role in helping municipalities collaborate.
+CMAP, the region's counties, universities, and civic organizations can play a substantive role in helping local governments collaborate.
 Nationally, many examples of successful partnerships to meet regional and local goals exist.
-In Cuyahoga County, Ohio, the competitive environment created by municipalities' pursuit of income tax revenue resulted in a noncompete agreement to encourage intraregional cooperation for business development.
+In Cuyahoga County, Ohio, the hyper-competitive environment created by municipalities' pursuit of income tax revenue led to a non-compete agreement to encourage intraregional cooperation for business development.
 The Denver region implemented a similar agreement in 1987.
+For additional information, see the ON TO 2050 strategy paper Tax Policies and Land Use Trends.